siwoopark10/ludobots-public/README.md

  - Links with and without sensors are colored green and blue, respectively.

- The links extend in the y-direction.
+ The vertabrae extend in the y-direction, and the arms and legs expand in the x and z direction.